History of Maldives in Timeline

 2016: Severe Coral Bleaching Incident

-In 2016, the coral reefs of the Maldives experienced a severe bleaching incident, with up to 95% of coral around some islands dying.
-Surface water temperatures reached an all-time high of 31 degrees Celsius in May.
+In 2016, the coral reefs of the Maldives experienced a severe bleaching incident.
+Up to 95% of coral around some islands died, and even after six months, 100% of young coral transplants died.

 May 2017: PSM News Founded

-In November 2018, Ibrahim Mohamed Solih was sworn in as the new president of the Maldives after winning the election.
+In November 2018, Ibrahim Mohamed Solih won the election and was sworn in as the Maldives' new president.

 Following his election as president in 2018, Ibrahim Mohamed Solih and his Cabinet decided that the Maldives would apply to rejoin the Commonwealth.

-In 2018, the UN Human Rights chief termed the then ruling Progressive Party of Maldives' tensions with opposition parties and the subsequent crackdown as an "assault on democracy".
+In 2018, the then ruling Progressive Party of Maldives (PPM-Y)'s tensions with opposition parties and the subsequent crackdown was termed as an "assault on democracy" by the UN Human Rights chief.

 April 2019: MDP Wins Landslide Victory

-In the April 2019 parliamentary election, The Maldivian Democratic Party (MDP) of President Ibrahim Mohamed Solih won a landslide victory, taking 65 of 87 seats in parliament.
+In April 2019, The Maldivian Democratic Party (MDP) of President Ibrahim Mohamed Solih won a landslide victory, taking 65 of 87 seats of the parliament.

-In July 2019, Adeeb was freed by courts in Male after his conviction on charges of terrorism and corruption was overruled, but he was placed under a travel ban after the state prosecutor appealed the order in a corruption and money laundering case.
+In July 2019, Adeeb was freed by courts in Male after his conviction on charges of terrorism and corruption was overruled but was placed under a travel ban after the state prosecutor appealed the order in a corruption and money laundering case.
+Adeeb escaped in a tugboat to seek asylum in India.

 In November 2019, former president Abdulla Yameen was sentenced to five years in prison for money laundering.